FreeTymeKiyan/freetymekiyan.github.io/source/_posts/reroute-unassigned-shards.md

 ## Red Cluster!

-There are 3 cluster statuses:
+There are 3 cluster states:

 >1. green: Everything is good
 >2. yellow: Something may be wrong, but the cluster is still running